 Have a buddy

 I made friends with the people directly next to me and in surrounding areas, and taught them to be my human guides.
 Also having friends in the same section to help with reading music is invaluable.
 When we marched in a parade, I was surrounded by people who knew about my low vision and helped me to figure out where I should be going.

 Standing off to the side

 My senior year of high school, I fell off the school bus and into a pothole, breaking my ankle in the process.
 For the rest of the season, my director had me standing towards the front of the band, playing without moving.
 One downside was that I was completely alone and often couldn’t follow the drum major very well, but I was much more comfortable with this than I ever was with marching.

 Let the section leaders and drum major(s) know about low vision, and ask them for help when needed.
 They also may be asked this by the band director.
 Often times, they are very experienced with marching and are happy to help.
 I was “adopted” by the saxophone section my senior year, and the section leader helped me frequently (hi S!).

 Marching in an opposite direction

-Believe it or not, this never happened to me.
+Believe it or not, this never happened to me when I was in marching band with low vision.
 I never had to worry about taking a left while the rest of the band took a right, or standing all by myself in the middle of the field.
 If that does happen, try to get back into the marching formation as quickly as possible.
 Don’t put the instrument down, but stop playing if possible until things are back in place.
 Each band program has a different way of handling these incidents.